 A Tool for Writing the Financial Aid Appeal Letter

-So, when using the Swift Student tool, you may need to run it once for each special circumstance, then merge the appeal letters it produces.
+So, when using the Swift Student tool, you may need to run it once for each special circumstance and then merge the appeal letters it produces.

 What Happens If Your Appeal Is Approved?

-If your financial aid appeal is approved, it will be implemented by making a change in the data elements on the FAFSA.
+If your financial aid appeal is approved, it will be implemented by changing the data elements on the FAFSA.
 For example, if a parent has lost their job, the financial aid administrator will change the income and income tax figures on the FAFSA.

-This will generate a new Student Aid Index (SAI) using the FAFSA’s standard financial aid formula.
-The SAI will yield a new figure for demonstrated financial need, based on the difference between the cost of attendance and the new SAI.
+The FAFSA’s standard financial aid formula will generate a new Student Aid Index (SAI).
+The SAI will yield a new figure for demonstrated financial need based on the difference between the cost of attendance and the new SAI.
 This, in turn, will yield a new financial aid package.

 The college financial aid administrator can also implement some adjustments through a change to the cost of attendance.
 Changing the cost of attendance is more common when the student’s SAI is already zero or lower.

-Financial aid administrators are also more likely to make an adjustment to the cost of attendance when the appeal concerns the cost of attendance, such as textbook costs, transportation expenses, dependent care costs and disability-related expenses.
+Financial aid administrators are also more likely to adjust the cost of attendance when the appeal concerns the cost of attendance, such as textbooks, transportation, dependent care, and disability-related expenses.

 What You Can Do If Your Financial Aid Appeal is Not Approved

 If your financial aid appeal is not approved, you can explore other ways to pay for college.
-If you haven’t done so already, apply for as many scholarships as possible.
+If you haven’t done so, apply for as many scholarships as possible.
 Claim the American Opportunity Tax Credit (AOTC) or other education tax breaks.
-You may also consider borrowing a private student loan to cover costs.
+You may also consider borrowing a private student loan to cover expenses that federal student loans don’t fully cover.

-This article is based on the book, How to Appeal for More College Financial Aid, written by Mark Kantrowitz.
+This article is based on the book How to Appeal for More College Financial Aid by Mark Kantrowitz.
 The book is available on Amazon.com in paperback and Kindle formats.